-Most of you have seen the movie Groundhog Day where a weatherman lives the same day over and over again.
-Unfortunately this concept is not only found in a movies, but I’m sure that there are many people living each day in a very similar and systematic manner.
+Most of you are likely familiar with the movie Groundhog Day where a weatherman lives the same day over and over again.
+Unfortunately, this concept is not only found in movies, but I’m sure that many people are living each day in a very similar and systematic manner.

 In this post, I’ll share with you some tips on how to avoid Groundhog Day in your life.
 It will hopefully help you get out of the depressed slump and into a more positive mindset.

 Create more time for you.